sergiocollado/potpourri/Notes_on_Linux/Notes_on_Rust_for_linux.md

 /src/linux$ make allnoconfig qemu-busybox-min.config
 /src/linux$ make LLVM=1 allnoconfig qemu-busybox-min.config #this configuration is for fast development.

+# the config: qemu-busybox-min.config, should be in /kernel/configs

 # ... but with this .config rust will not be enabled.
 # merged configuration written to .config (needs make)
 #